- Several oral antiviral treatments for COVID-19 are currently being studied.

 “There isn’t a strong history of finding good antivirals that really change the course of upper respiratory tract infections in otherwise healthy people,” she told Healthline.
 “Even Tamiflu’s efficacy isn’t always clear.
 Generally, the best efficacy is seen if the drug can be started early in the infection before the virus has had a lot of opportunity to replicate.”

-Still, early intervention is where manufacturers are hoping to target these COVID-19 treatments.
+Still, early intervention is where manufacturers — and the Biden administration — are hoping to target these COVID-19 treatments.